Get Adobe Flash player

 How do you monitor the baby during labor?

-We use a handheld doppler to listen intermittently to the baby’s heartbeat during labor.
+I use a handheld doppler to listen intermittently to the baby’s heartbeat during labor.
 Research shows that listening intermittently is as effective as continuous electronic fetal monitoring in identifying problems during labor and delivery with lower c-section rates, but with the same neonatal outcomes.

 What happens if there is a problem during my pregnancy or birth?